openresty/openresty-systemtap-toolkit/README.markdown

     6 microseconds elapsed in the probe handler.

-Similarly, you can specify the `-w` option to track dict writing:
+Similarly, you can specify the `-w` option to track dict writes for the given key:

     $./ngx-lua-shdict -p 5050 -w --key Jim --luajit20 Tracing 5050 (/opt/nginx/sbin/nginx)...